A Search for Millilensing Gamma-Ray Bursts in the Observations of Fermi GBM: Final Candidate Selection

 The time-integrated spectrum parameters of two episodes are $E_{\rm peak1}=220^{+16}_{-11}$, $\alpha_{\rm peak1}=-0.61^{+0.06}_{-0.05}$ and $E_{\rm peak2}=189^{+37}_{-20}$, $\alpha_{\rm peak2}=-0.80^{+0.10}_{-0.12}$.
-As shown in Figure \ref{fig:GRB081122A_counter}, for time-integrated spectrum, the $\alpha - E_{\rm peak}$ contour of two episodes are marginally consistent within 2-$\sigma$ confidence level.
-We then divide each episode into 6 slides to compare the time-resolved spectrum.
-As shown in Figure \ref{fig:GRB081122A_counter}, the spectrum parameters of two episodes are consistent within 1-$\sigma$ confidence level except slide 2 which are consistent within 2-$\sigma$ confidence level.
+As shown in Figure \ref{fig:GRB081122A_lightcurve}, we divide each episode into 6 slides to compare the time-resolved spectrum.
+The spectrum parameters of two episodes are consistent within 1-$\sigma$ confidence level for each slide.
 The overall spectral analysis results provide positive evidence to support GRB 081122A to be a millilensing candidate.
 However, we notice that there are two peaks in the first emission episode but the light curve of the second episode seems no such a feature which may be due to the low SNR.
 We thus rank it as the second class candidate that may have experienced millilensing effect.
 With the the amplification ratio $f=2.22\pm0.07$, the redshift mass of the lensing source can be estimated as $M_{ L}(1+z_{L})=8.6_{-0.4}^{+0.4}\times10^5 M_{\odot}$.